Kruso/Kruso.Umbraco.Delivery/README.md

 This package will add a REST-like content delivery API to Umbraco CMS.
 It provides a number of API endpoints to access content, search, and other functions.

+* Get your content as Json or Html
+* Customise your Json with pluggable components
+* Create Json search endpoints for Examine queries
+* Explore the `/api` endpoints
+* Filter your Json properties with query params
+* Get Sitemap.xml out of the box
+* Host multiple Headless sites on different domains
+* and more...

 ## Works on

 Umbraco v11+